 Dr. Mogues has published numerous journal articles and book chapters, serves as co-editor of the 'European Journal of Development Research', and is editor of the book 'Public Expenditures for Agricultural and Rural Development in Africa'.

 - AAEA Outstanding PhD Dissertation: Honourable Mention

-- Comprehensive Examination in Development Economics: Pass with Distinction
+- Preliminary Examination in Development Economics: Pass with Distinction

 - WARF (Wisconsin Alumni Research Foundation) Fellow

 - Social capital